haroonalhadisk/video-transcriber-app/Readme.md

 - **Transcription Preview**: See a preview of the transcription in the application
 - **Local Processing**: All transcription happens locally on your machine with no data sent to external servers (except for optional AI processing)
 - **Batch Processing**: Process multiple video files in a directory with a single click
-- **Notion Integration**: Automatically send transcriptions to your Notion database
+- **Enhanced Notion Integration**: Automatically send transcriptions to your Notion database with:
+  - Video links for Instagram content
+  - Video descriptions and extracted hashtags
+  - Properly formatted content with clear section headings
+  - Multi-select tags from Instagram hashtags
 - **Instagram Video Download**: Download videos directly from Instagram posts and reels for transcription
 - **Batch Instagram Processing**: Process multiple Instagram URLs from a text file automatically
 - **Instagram Saved Posts**: Access and download videos from your Instagram saved collection for transcription